-Icons, in general, are quite different from Western European religious art, whether Catholic or Protestant.
+Traditionally-painted icons, in general, are quite different from Western European religious art, whether Catholic or Protestant.
 Let’s look at a detail from The Calling of Matthew, by the Italian painter Caravaggio:

 This looks quite realistic — and in fact if that face were in another kind of painting — say of a scene from Greek mythology, and if its halo were absent, we would not know it was intended to be Jesus.
 Caravaggio has chosen a quite handsome model.

 Now let’s look at a rather typical Russian Orthodox icon of Jesus, painted in the old manner:

 Here is a closer view of the face:

 It does not look like anyone who ever lived.
 There is no mistaking it for the portrait of an actual person.
 It is not a realistic portrait, but rather an abstraction recognizable by the style of head and facial hair and the traditionally long, narrow nose.
 The final mark of identification would come in the title and halo inscriptions, which in this example have been worn away.